olsonb97/ezgpt/README.md

 # ezgpt

-ezgpt simplifies interaction with the GPT API, making it accessible for both developers and non-developers.
+ezgpt simplifies interaction with the GPT API, as well as adds (optional) commands, making it accessible for both developers and non-developers.
 This project includes an executable release for those who may not be familiar with coding.

 ## Features

-- Command-based interface for non-coders to interact with GPT without programming.
+- Command-based interface to interact with GPT without programming.
 - Optional initialization with or without command interface and system prompts.
-- Save and load session capabilities.
+- Save and load session capabilities with pickling.
 - User-friendly CLI with colored output for demonstrations.
 - Streamed response support.
+- Safe API Key management- never saved.

 ## Installation